Background Jobs in Node.js with Redis

 });

-Each worker is picking jobs off of the Redis queue and processing them.
-This setting controls how many jobs each worker will attempt to process at once.
+Each worker picks jobs off of the Redis queue and processes them.
+This setting controls how many jobs each worker attempts to process at one time.

 Client Web App